michael-hartmann/caps/README.md

 Features
 --------
- - Calculate the free energy for different separations and temperatures
- - Calculate the free energy in the high temperature limit
+ - Computation of the free energy for aspect ratios used in typical experiments.
- - Full support for perfect reflectors, Drude metals, and generic materials described by a user-defined dielectric function
+ - Full support for perfect reflectors, metals described by the Drude and plasma model, and generic materials described by a user-defined dielectric function.
+ - Calculate the free energy in the high temperature limit for perfect reflectors, the Drude and plasma model.
+ - Support for parallelization using MPI.
+ - Computation of the free energy in the plane-cylinder geometry at zero temperature for perfect reflectors.
+ - Computation of the free energy for two spheres with equal radii at zero temperature for perfect reflectors.
  - CaPS is fast and reliable
  - ready to use programs: you don't have to modify the code
  - CaPS is free software – you may use it or even modify it